35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 Eight local campaign groups have written an Open Letter to Council Leader, Cllr Sarah King, also urging Southwark Council to resist the reductions in both the affordable housing requirement and CIL, proposed in the emergency package by Steve Reed and Sadiq Khan [^xxxx].

-The letter points out that the emergency package was agreed after closed-door discussions with large developers, ecluding London's concils or anyone else in the wider community, as [reported by the Guardian](https://www.theguardian.com/commentisfree/2025/oct/15/labour-housing-memo-leak-steve-reed).
+The letter points out that the emergency package was agreed after closed-door discussions with large developers, excluding London's concils or anyone else in the wider community, as [reported by the Guardian](https://www.theguardian.com/commentisfree/2025/oct/15/labour-housing-memo-leak-steve-reed).
+It reminds Cllr King that Southwark's own key planning document, the Southwark Plan states that most households in the borough